giannimperez/COP_ProductionProject_Final/README.md

 # COP_ProductionProject_Final

 This JavaFX program is a simple manufacturer manager with a focus in electronics.
 This project was made by myself, Gianni M. Perez as part of a semester long project in FGCU's Software Engineering program in the Fall of 2019.
+It allows a user to create a new product and add it to other existing products.
+The user can then select a number of a particular product to produce, and recieve a handy production record, with each line cooresponding to an individual item to produce.